 For more information about using collection views to implement your user interface, see Collection View Programming Guide for iOS.

 UI State Preservation

 State preservation makes it easier for apps to restore their user interface to the state it was in when the user last used it.
 Prior to iOS 6, apps were encouraged to write out information about their current interface state in the event that the app was terminated.
 Upon relaunch, the app could use this state to restore its interface and make it seem as if the app had never quit.
 State preservation simplifies this process by providing you with all of the core infrastructure for saving and restoring your app’s interface.

 Implementing state preservation still requires effort on your part to identify what parts of your interface to save.
 In addition, the preservation and restoration processes can be customized to accommodate unforeseen circumstances, such as missing content during a subsequent relaunch or changes to your app’s UI.

-For more information about how to add state preservation support to your app, see iOS App Programming Guide.
+For more information about how to add state preservation support to your app, see App Programming Guide for iOS.

 Auto layout improves upon the “springs and struts” model previously used to lay out the elements of a user interface.
 With auto layout, you define rules for how to lay out the elements in your user interface.
 These rules express a larger class of relationships and are more intuitive to use than springs and struts.